skeitel/Python-Programs-and-Exercises-by-Javier-Marti/README.md

 # Python Programs and Exercises by Javier Marti
-Extracting maximum business value through data extraction automation.
+"Extracting maximum business value through data extraction automation."

 Instead of being simple theoretical exercises, my programs displayed here have a variety of practical and profitable applications, saving time and money to organizations or simplifying information gathering and sharing of valuable information.
 Some examples are: